tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/README.md

 ## Oracle WebLogic Application Deployment

 The Oracle Weblogic Server is an application server for building and deploying enterprise JAVA application programs.
-The Oracle WebLogic Application Deployment plug-in provides processes to deploy, redeploy, and undeploy applications on
+The Oracle WebLogic Application Deployment plug-in provides processes to deploy, redeploy, and undeploy applications on a WebLogic server.
+Steps are also provided to start and stop deployed applications.
+The plug-in includes a component template to assist in setting up deployment automation.

 ---